-Marcelo Vieta is Assistant Professor in the Program in Adult Education and Community Development, Department of Leadership, Higher and Adult Education, at the Ontario Institute for Studies in Education of the University of Toronto (OISE/UT).
+Marcelo Vieta is Associate Professor in the Program in Adult Education and Community Development, Department of Leadership, Higher and Adult Education, at the Ontario Institute for Studies in Education of the University of Toronto (OISE/UT).
 He is also a co-founder and an executive committee member of the Centre for Learning, Social Economy & Work (CLSEW).
 Marcelo researches and teaches on workplace and organizational learning and social change, alternative economic arrangements, economic democracy, the social and solidarity economy, the sociology of work, the philosophy of technology, and Critical Theory.
 Regionally, he specializes in Latin America, Canada, and Italy.
 In recent years, Marcelo has been teaching, researching, and publishing on the historical conditions, the political economic contexts, and the lived experiences of the worker-recuperated enterprises, business conversions to cooperatives, and community cooperatives.

 Pr.
-Claude-André Guillotte is an Assistant Professor in the Department of Entrepreneurship at the School of Management of the Université de Sherbrooke.
+Claude-André Guillotte is Associate Professor in the Department of Entrepreneurship at the School of Management of the Université de Sherbrooke.
 He mainly teaches entrepreneurship with the Bachelor of Business Administration and Strategy with the Executive MBA.
 His research interests include cooperative entrepreneurship, strategic management of cooperatives and mutuals, corporate governance and cooperative law.

 Claude-André is also Director of the Research and Education Institute for Cooperatives and Mutuals at the University of Sherbrooke (IRECUS).
 He is responsible for the strategic mandates led by students in the cooperative and mutual profile of the MBA.